DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/Carvey/Part2/README.md

 In any case, make sure the bed is clean and that the piece is held down squarely and firmly.

+*Pictured below: stock (XPS foam), double-stick tape, and wrenches to tighten tool into spindle.*

 ![6_stock_setup](https://github.com/user-attachments/assets/d0d6fd4b-844d-4120-94c5-bd5591019ffd)

 You can use the grid lines on the bed to ensure that your piece is oriented properly (square) on the machine. (see below)